bjcosta/landscaping/README.md

 **Why am I doing this?**

 I love gardening, love eating food I have grown, married to a marine scientist (who likes conservation and understanding of ecosystems), want to make my yard look good and want to make a difference on my impact in the world.

 My approach is very design oriented, largely because as an engineer thats just how I like to do things (regulary to the rolling eyes of my wife) :-)

-On this page you can expect to find all the aspects of design I have considered for my garden and how they work together to result in a beautiful and productive backyard.
-There are so many different ideas out there, I needed a single place to write them down so I didn't forget bits of it or do things that conflicted.
-So this page is more for my sanity (so I dont forget things) than anything else.
-Maybe someday I will be able to reduce it down to something useful for others too but you are welcome to take it as it is and use anything for yourself.
+On this page you can expect to find the various design aspects I have considered for my garden and how they work together to result in a beautiful and productive backyard (lets hope so).
+This page is more for my sanity (so I dont forget things) than anything else.
+Maybe someday I will be able to reduce it down to something useful for others too but you are welcome to take it as it is and use any ideas for yourself.

 TODO: Add an image for each section makes it simpler to read and separate/find what we are after